 Only your retina specialist knows which treatment is right for you.
 It is important to remember that AMD is a chronic condition and you should continue to monitor your vision and see your eye doctor as recommended.

 Due to the specialized nature of these conditions, it is critical to work with an experienced physician in order to receive the most comprehensive care.
-Cedar Valley Eye Care’s Dr. Thomas Petrie is a board-certified ophthalmologist who treats retina conditions that can impact his patients’ long-term sight and impair their quality of life.
-To learn more about our retina care services, or to schedule an appointment with Dr. Petrie, please contact us today.
+All of our comprehensive ophthalmologists evaluate and treat medical retina conditions.
+To learn more about our retina care services, or to schedule an appointment, please contact us today.